sdegutis/immaculatalibrary.com/app/data/movies/a-man-for-all-seasons/content.md

 ---
 title: 'A Man For All Seasons'
-shortTitle: 'A Man For All Seasons'
+shortTitle: 'A Man For All Seasons (1966)'
 year: '1966'
 ---